GHANV05/LyricGenerationNLP/README.md

 # CSCI3832 - Natural Language Processing - FinalProject

+## Note: This repository was migrated from my former academic GitHub account @gaha4495

 # NLP-Based Analysis and Generation of Song Lyrics Using Spotify Data

 ## Project Overview